Granular rheology: a tale of three time scales: The Two time scales Toy model

 By taking away the $q$-dependence of $\Phi$, we also simplify all the wave vector dependences in the integrals in Eq.~(\ref{eqRheo}), which reduce to mere constants.
 However, the term appearing in the integrand is not $\Phi_q(t)$ but $\Phi_{q(-t)}(t)$, and although we can safely ignore the wave vector dependence of $\Phi_q(t)$, the effect of advection is crucial insofar as it accounts for the effect of shear which is required to liquefy the system at high densities.
-Hence, let us apply the Vineyard formula to $\Phi_{q(t)}(t)$ \cite{foot6}:
+Let us apply the Vineyard formula to $\Phi_{q(t)}(t)$ (in the following expression, we have used the expression of the advected wave vector's norm $q(t)^2=q^2(1- (\dot\gamma t)^2/3)$ valid for the simple shear flow):

-The time dependence appears on two levels: (i) in the static structure factor, but this effect is very mild and can be safely neglected at our level of approximation \cite{Henrich07}; and (ii) at the level of the Gaussian factor.
+The time dependence appears on two levels: (i) in the static structure factor, but this effect is very mild compared to the drastic evolution driven by the mean-squared displacement, and can be safely neglected at our level of approximation \cite{Henrich07}; and (ii) at the level of the Gaussian factor.
 The formula Eq.~(\ref{eqVint}) is useful to understand the effect of shear advection on $\Phi_q(t)$: close to the MCT glass transition, $\Phi_q(t)$ develops a plateau that extends over many decades in time.
 However, it is not a mere function of time, it also has a spatial structure which typically decays like a Gaussian over a length given by the MSD.
 When the granular medium is sheared, the advection introduces an additional time-dependence in the spatial structure of $q(t)$, and therefore of $\Phi_{q(t)}(t)$.
-Thus, even if the MSD were constant, the large time behavior would always be $\Phi_q(t)\rightarrow0$, namely, the system would be shear molten.
+Thus, even if the MSD were constant in the fictitious, quiescent state, the large time behavior of the real system would always be $\Phi_q(t)\rightarrow0$, namely, it would be shear molten.
+It should be understood that, even though Eq.~(\ref{eqVint}) is strictly speaking only valid for low enough values of $q$, the rapid exponential decay of the integrand always ensure that the large $q$ sector never significantly contributes to the integral.